Cooperative Open-ended Learning Framework for Zero-shot Coordination: Cooperative Open-Ended Learning

 \subsection{Cooperative Open-Ended Learning Framework}

 To tackle cooperative incompatibility by understanding the objective, we develop empirical gamescapes ~\citep{psrorn} for GFGs, which geometrically represent strategies in graphic-form games.
-Given a GFG $\{\gN, \rmE, \rvw\}$, the empirical gamescapse (EGS) is defined as
+This provides us with a geometric representation of player strategies within a GFG $\{\gN, \rmE, \rvw\}$, thereby capturing the diversity and adaptive capacity of cooperative strategic behaviour.

 However, learning directly with EGS to cooperate with these well-collaborated strategies is inefficient in improving adaptive ability.
 To conquer cooperative incompatibility, the natural idea is to learn with the mixture of cooperative incompatible distribution on the most recent population $\gN$.
 Given a population $\gN$, we present \textit{cooperative incompatible solver} to assess how strategies collaborate, especially with those strategies that are difficult to collaborate with.
 The solver derives the cooperative incompatible distribution $\phi$, where strategies that do not coordinate with others have higher probabilities.